_reei-supplement:

 omega = [self.fit(*k) for k in zip(x, y)]

-is a function that accepts the and
+Here fit is a function that accepts the

 vectors